hmp-08/Burmese-Spell-Checker/README.md

 ## Training Pipeline
 The training pipeline used to train the spell checker model is provided as a Jupyter Notebook file (Seq_to_Seq_Burmse_Spell_Checker.ipynb).
 You can run this notebook to reproduce the training process and train the model on your own dataset if desired.
 The notebook includes step-by-step instructions and explanations of the various components involved in training the model.

-## Model File
+## Prediction Pipeline
-The pretrained model files are stored in Google Drive.
+The pretrained model file is stored in Google Drive.
 You can download the exported model from the following link:
 [Google Drive Link to Pretrained Model](https://drive.google.com/file/d/1BgIQ3dxqWJYweaa_rvU0b5BeUTCtgnkt/view?usp=sharing)

-## Prediction Pipeline
+#### SpellChecker.py
+The SpellChecker.py file contains the Python script for the Burmese Spell Checker prediction pipeline.
+This pipeline takes as input a sentence with potential spelling errors and returns the corrected version of the sentence.

+#### test_spell_check.ipynb
+The test_spell_check.ipynb notebook provides an example of how to use the prediction pipeline to test the Burmese Spell Checker on multiple sentences.
+It demonstrates how to load the model, perform spelling correction, and view the results.

 Reference --> https://www.tensorflow.org/text/tutorials/nmt_with_attention